distantlightgames/DLG-Tools/README.md

 # LevelCap Tools
-A set of tools for various programs made to assist in the creation of games made by LevelCap -
+A set of tools for various programs made to assist in the creation of games made by LevelCap Rich Joslin and JohnLogostini -
 ### Supported Programs
 - Blender 4.0.2